Crown Lands

 Proposed sale of Crown land by direct negotiation in Morisset

-The Department of Planning and Environment – Crown Lands is seeking community feedback on the proposed sale by direct negotiation of a perpetual special lease positioned between 118C Dora Street and the road reserve on Wyee Road in Morisset NSW 2264.
+The former NSW Department of Planning and Environment, Crown lands, recently sought community feedback on the proposed sale by direct negotiation to the leaseholder of a perpetual special lease positioned between 118C Dora Street and the road reserve on Wyee Road in Morisset NSW 2264.

 Proposed sale of Crown land by direct negotiation in Morisset